kubeflow/manifests/docs/release/handbook.md

 **Actions for the Release Team:**
 - Generate a changelog/feature summary for the community, to be presented at the community meeting
     - This will allow WGs to highlight their work, and also act as a checkpoint for everyone to know that they can move to documentation and testing for the rest of the cycle.
-- Identify, early in the first week, features at risk.
+- Identify, early in the first week, bugs at risk.
 These should either be aggressively fixed or punted

-**Success Criteria:** All working group git branches created, manifests complete, features either have landed or been pushed to next release.
+**Success Criteria:** All working group git branches and tags are created, manifests are up to date, features either have landed or been pushed to next release.

 ### Manifests testing (1 week)

 The Manifests WG leads will be evaluating the final structure of manifests before Distribution owners start testing

 **Actions for other WGs:**
-- Provide updates and fixes for pending issues
+- Provide updates on the progress of pending issues and their fixes

 **Actions for Manifests WG:**
 - Ensure the manifests provide a deployable Kubeflow installation